 First, the first part of the equation – finding legitimate surveys

 Don’t ever take one person’s word for whether a site is ‘good’ or ‘bad’ – read multiple reviews, go over what survey rewards are offered, and decide for yourself.
-If you like what a panel has to offer and want to become part of their database of survey takers, simply click the green button on their listing to join their community.
+If you like what a panel has to offer and want to become part of their database of survey takers, simply click the green button on their listing to join their community to start earning rewards.

 Always state your specialty and anything that makes you unique!

-If you apply to be a survey taker for a survey site, you will notice that there will be a section in your online account that will be entitled something like, ‘about you’, ‘profile information’, or ‘profile surveys’.
+If you apply to be a survey taker for an online paid survey site, you will notice that there will be a section in your online account that will be entitled something like, ‘about you’, ‘profile information’, or ‘profile surveys’.
 Profilers are actually short surveys that you can take that provide information about yourself to a survey company so that they can not only better match you to surveys, but also so that if there’s a new study that comes up and your profile indicates you might be a good fit for it, you’ll be contacted first.

 You don’t have to fill in all the profilers listed.
-Some websites offer dozens of them, and unless points or another incentive is offered for completing all of them, you don’t have to spend your time filling out each and every one of them.
+Some websites offer dozens of them, and unless points or another reward is offered for completing all of them, you don’t have to spend your time filling out each and every one of them.
 However, if there are things about you that might be a bit unusual, try filling out a profile for that very thing or topic.

-For instance, if you own a classic car, you might want to fill out the auto profile.
+Tips: For instance, if you own a classic car, you might want to fill out the auto profile.
 Work in IT?
 Try filling out the employment or technology profile.
 Maybe you take trips to Disneyland every few years?
 Fill out the travel profile if that’s the case.
 And if you’re a new mom, be sure to complete the household profiler – new moms are always a high demand demographic!

-Try applying for focus groups
+Consider focus groups

 Because focus groups are more difficult to qualify for than surveys, take longer to complete, and in-person ones require traveling to the interview spot, the pay can be quite generous.
 Most in-person focus groups will pay anywhere between $50-$500 per hour, depending on qualification criteria.
-As a general consumer, that range is more like $50-$150 per hour, but if you’re a specialized physician or other working professional, you can expect $200+ per hour!
+As a general consumer, that range is more like $50-$150 per hour, but if you’re a specialized physician or other working professional, you can expect to earn $200+ per hour!

 It can be challenging to be lucky enough to be selected to participate in a focus group, but persistence pays off (literally).
-If you try applying enough times, and live in a major city, there’s a good chance you will selected.
+If you try applying enough times, and live in a major city, there’s a good chance you will be selected.